FerretDB/FerretDB/website/blog/2023-12-22-our-2023-recap-highlights-of-the-year.md

 ## Community stats

-From the start of this project, we've had a host of contributors to FerretDB, and we're super grateful for all the support we've received, especially from the open source community.
-This was very evident in the number of contributors we had during the last Hacktoberfest event.
-Your contributions to code, documentation, bug reports, and feature requests have been super helpful.
-Many people also wrote about FerretDB and its usage within their application – it's just amazing to see all the possibilies a truly open source MongoDB alternative can bring to the community.

 A key highlight of our year was the ever-increasing number of FerretDB downloads on [gchr.io](https://github.com/FerretDB/FerretDB/pkgs/container/ferretdb) (24.8k) and [Docker](https://hub.docker.com/r/ferretdb/ferretdb/tags) (600+).
 And if you're interested in running a managed FerretDB service, it is also possible with [Scaleway](https://www.scaleway.com/en/betas/#managed-document-database), [Civo](https://www.civo.com/marketplace/FerretDB), and [Vultr](https://www.vultr.com/docs/ferretdb-managed-database-guide/).
 We are excited to see more people try FerretDB and let us know what they think.